-August 18, 2011 - The U.S. imposes new economic sanctions on Syria, freezing Syrian government assets in the U.S., barring Americans from making new investments in the country and prohibiting any U.S. transactions relating to Syrian petroleum products, among other things.
+August 18, 2011 - The United States imposes new economic sanctions on Syria, freezing Syrian government assets in the United States, barring Americans from making new investments in the country and prohibiting any US transactions relating to Syrian petroleum products, among other things.

-September 23, 2011 - The European Union imposed additional sanctions against Syria, due to "the continuing brutal campaign" by the government against its own people.
+September 23, 2011 - The European Union imposes additional sanctions against Syria, due to "the continuing brutal campaign" by the government against its own people.